-The initial problem that Jennifer considered can be stated as follows.
+Jennifer has only recently started to get back to this project, which was put on hold due to her involvement in the reactive distillation project.
+This project is concerned with developing high level optimization models for process modification that can be stated as follows.
 Given is an existing network of processes for which process modifications such as improvement of yield, increase of capacity, or reduction of energy consumption and/or waste generation are considered over a period of several years.
 In each year there is a limit of capital investment for retrofit projects.
 The problem consists in identifying retrofit projects for those processes that will yield a maximum improvement in the Net Present Value.
 One of the challenges in this problem is how to estimate the effect of the various types of process modifications, without having to carry out a very detailed study in each plant.
 Jennifer developed a generic linear model for processes in which the various types of modifications can be incorporated.
 Tools such as attainable regions and pinch analysis are being explored to help estimate the benefits and limits of improvements.
 The problem is modeled as a multiperiod disjunctive programming problem that can be reformulated as an MILP.
 Disjunctions are used to select from among the several alternatives for process modifications.
 Jennifer had tested these ideas on a network with 5 processes that include processes for producing acetaldehyde, acrylonitrile, acetone, phenol and cumene, and obtained very good results compared to solving a conventional MILP problem.

-Jennifer has also been looking at two related issues.
+Jennifer is currently looking at two issues.
 One is the question on how to rank the retrofit projects in decreasing order of potential economic impact without considering the more detailed multiperiod operation.
 The motivation for performing the ranking is to identify the most promising alternatives for which a more detailed study is performed and included in the multiperiod model described above.
 The second issue that Jennifer is investigating an alternative representation of the disjunctions, which leads to bilinearities that can be replaced by exact linearization techniques.
+Jennifer is also starting to embark on a project with Dow in which some of these models can be applied.